-The Community Council has very successfully raised money through the village Memorial Hall Fund and the hall is subject to an ongoing update and improvement programme to make the space better and better as a community amenity and as a public hiring space.
+The hall is available for hire and all proceeds go towards maintenance and further development as part of an ongoing update and improvement programme to make the space better and better as a community amenity and as a public hiring space.

-The Memorial Village Hall was erected ‘as a thanksgiving offering for victory in the second world war and as a memorial to the fallen’.
+The hall was erected ‘as a thanksgiving offering for victory in the second world war and as a memorial to the fallen’.
 In 1951 Dr. Malcolm Poign from “The Beeches” donated the land on which the hall now stands.

 In 1990 the Village Hall Committee stood down and its responsibilities were taken over by the Community Council and separate financial accounts continued to be operated for each charitable trust.

 For hire and any other Memorial Hall related enquiries